mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 )
 ```

 Finally, let's put this all together and train a mdoel.
-The code instantiates the variance schedule, time embeddings, and UNet model and then implements the training loop.
+The code below instantiates the variance schedule, time embeddings, and UNet model and then implements the training loop.
 The code is heavily commented for pedagogical purposes:

 ```
 # Compute variance schedule